Chris (Friday the 13th): Conception

-Writers Martin Kitrosser and Carol Watson conceptualized her following Amy Steel's decision to turn down the offer of reprising Ginny, the heroine of the prior film.
+Writers Martin Kitrosser and Carol Watson conceptualized her following Amy Steel's decision to turn down the offer of reprising Ginny Field, the heroine of the prior film Friday the 13th Part 2.

 An uncredited Petru Popescu was hired to do additional rewrites featuring the character.
 Popescu describes rewriting the Chris character to be the most creatively fulfilling as a writer as she had a past he could explore.
 He found Chris both easy and challenging to write due to this background, and that he spent the most time developing her.
 The biggest questions asked by the makers surrounding the character were the exact nature of her history with Jason.
 Early discussions involved a full-fledged rape backstory, although they deemed this too exploitative, and decided to keep her past with Jason ambiguous.

 The role of Chris went to actress Dana Kimmell, although she wasn't who the writers of the script envisioned in the role.
 The television actress had recently led Jim Sotos' feature length slasher film Sweet Sixteen (1983) which caught the attention of Frank Mancuso Jr., the producer of Friday the 13th Part III (1982).
 He reached out to Kimmell, and she met with a casting director.
 He brought her to an audition, in which all she had to do was scream, with Mancuso Jr. and director Steve Miner.
 Due to a scheduling conflict with another project, Kimmell was initially unable to sign on to the film.
 However, the filmmakers postponed filmmaking until she was available.
 Kimmell describes the character as "a young college girl who takes her friends up in the mountains."
 There wasn't a lot of discussion or preparation for her character until she arrived on set to begin shooting.
 Kimmell has expressed gratitude for the film, stating that "it's by no means a cheap horror film," and described Chris as a "good part."